arkin-verma/Stock-Engine/README.md

 ## Abstract

 This project matches Buys with Sells in real time using lock-free data structures via C++11 atomic operations.
 Ticker symbols are hashed and stored in a fixed-sized array, orderBook, to allow for fast look-ups.
-Order objects are stored in every index of the array, with an atomic expression, inUse, dictating if an index is in use or not.
+Order objects are stored in every index of the array, with an atomic expression, inUse, dictating if an index has been occupied or not.

 ## Implementation